Darkomen78/Fusioninventory/README.md

 -> Optional : create a simple package

--> Optional : create a deploy package
+-> Optional : create an ARD-ready package (with autostart at login) and configure TAG and server URL